Climate Change Leadership: Power, Politics and Culture, 15 credits

-This course discusses the fundamentals of effective and functioning climate change leadership from a global perspective.
-Starting out from an analysis of how the climate has changed during the planet's long geological history and how it plays a central role in the life of the biosphere, the course looks at why there is such comparatively few effective responses to the issues we are facing.
+This course discusses the fundamentals of an effective and functioning climate change leadership in a global perspective.
+Starting out from an analysis of how the climate has changed during the planet's long geological history and how it plays a central role in the life of the biosphere, the course looks at why there is such a comparatively few effective responses to the issues we are facing.

 Then the societal and cultural effects of climate change are discussed, looking at how the use of fossil fuel has transformed modern societies and cultures and taking into account broader perspectives such as ethics, justice or gender.
 With the knowledge gained during the first part of the course, a framework for a working climate change leadership is critically looked at from a political, power and societal perspective.

-The final part of the course is devoted to applying this framework in case studies, with a focus on both a global and local level, trying to identify different strategies for mitigation and adaptation in terms of functioning climate change leadership.
+The final part of the course is devoted to applying this framework in case studies, with the focus on both a global and local level, trying to identify different strategies for mitigation and adaptation in terms of a functioning climate change leadership.

 Centre for Environment and Development Studies, CEMUS